gamiphy/android-sdk/README.md

 ```kotlin
 GamiBot.getInstance().markTaskDone(actionName)
 ```
-note: you can use this methode with bot only, bot should be on when you use it.
+note: you can use this method with the widget only, the widget should be on when you use it.

-If you need to send the custom event action in general -ignoring bot status - with data object, you need to create new class according data object -class fields names should have same data fields names-.
+If you need to send the custom event action in general -ignoring widget status - with data object, you need to create new class according data object -class fields names should have same data fields names-.
 note: data object is optinoal and depends on your case.
 ```kotlin
 GamiBot.getInstance().markTaskDoneSdk("purchaseCourseEvent",email)